Hill’s Prescription Diet I/D Canine Digestive Care canned dog food is not rated due to its intentional therapeutic

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical wet dog food.

 Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a canned dog food containing just a modest amount of meat.

-Hill’s Prescription Diet I/D Canine is a plant-based wet dog food using a modest amount of poultry or pork liver as its main sources of animal protein.
+Hill’s Prescription Diet I/D Canine is a plant-based wet dog food using a modest amount of named meats as its main sources of animal protein.

 Hill’s Prescription Diet